eddmann/eddmann.github.io/_posts/2014/2014-04-09-securing-sessions-in-php.md

 ## Session Expiration and Validation

-With the session contents now encrypted we can move on to make sure that the current session timeouts (expires) after a defined idle period, and the user is as expected (to counter session hijacking).
+With the session contents now encrypted we can move on to ensure that the current session times out (expires) after a defined idle period, and that the user is as expected (to counter session hijacking).
-Sessions are garbage collected based on a configured time, however, it is good practice to check and expire idle sessions in the application-land per-request.
+Sessions are garbage collected based on a configured time; however, it is good practice to check and expire idle sessions in the application-land per request.
-The example below stores the time of the last activity in the user's session - checking against the current time to validate if it has exceeded the specified duration (in minutes).
+The example below stores the time of the last activity in the user's session, checking against the current time to validate if it has exceeded the specified duration (in minutes).
 Fingerprinting the current session with the user's user-agent and IP address allows us to provide another layer of security against session hijacking.
 To address network proxy issues (which could cause false positives), only the first two IP blocks are used in the calculation of the fingerprint hash.